cybertraining-dsc/fa20-523-326/project/project.md

 - **State Name** Name each of the state in India.
 One record for each state
 - **Buffalo count** Total number of male and female buffalo.
 Data recorded for 14 types of buffalo breeds.
 One attribute for each type of female and male breed
 - **In Milk** Number of In-Milk animals per state (figures in 000 nos) recorded each year from 2013 to 2019.
 One attribute per year
-- **Yeild In-Milk** Yield per In-Milk animals per state (figures in kg/day) recorded each year from 2013 to 2019.
+- **Yield In-Milk** Yield per In-Milk animals per state (figures in kg/day) recorded each year from 2013 to 2019.
 One attribute per year
 - **Milk production** - Milk production per state (figures in 000 tones) recorded each year from 2013 to 2019.
 One attribute per year

 Livestock census shows that Uttar Pradesh is the state which reported more number buffalos compared to any other states in country.